A lake house escape is the kind of getaway that never goes out of style.

 If that all-season draw isn’t available in the places you really want to buy a lake house, our team suggests aiming for an area with at least two high seasons.
 (This tends to be spring and summer, or summer and fall.)

-Of course, one really strong season can still offset booking lulls, since peak season rates are generally triple what off-season rates would be.
+Of course, one really strong season can still offset booking lulls.
 It’s all about aligning with market expectation, and using a dynamic revenue management strategy to make sure you’re always priced competitively.

 Winter months are the best time to buy a lake house, as our team says it leaves the most room in your timeline to make sure your property checks all the boxes for five-star guest stays before peak seasons hit.
-The home might require renovations or upgrades, new furnishings, or routine maintenance work, so you’ll need sufficient time to get your home in tip-top shape before listing it on top booking sites.
+The home might require renovations or upgrades, new furnishings, or routine maintenance work, so you’ll need sufficient time to prepare before listing on top booking sites.

 If your preparation starts too late — our team says to give yourself at least three months — you risk not getting in front of eager travelers in time for a wave of bookings.
 That means losing out to competitor listings who are ready and able to host guests, and missing the chance to earn money and trust-building five-star reviews.